What You Need To Know

 The VA Funding Fee isn’t just one flat rate, although that would probably make things a lot easier for those of us who have mathematics disorder—yes, that’s a real diagnosable disorder.
 There is, however, a flat percentage you owe at closing, and if you know how to use a calculator, there just might be hope for you after all.
 Or, just use this funding fee calculator found here.

-In 2011, the VA updated their funding fee table, which you can see here.
+In 2011, the VA updated its funding fee table, which you can see here.
 Based on your military status, how much you put down, and if it’s your first VA Home loan or a subsequent loan—which increases your funding fee—will determine the percentage you’ll have to pay.

 If you served as a regular, active duty service member and you put no money down on your first VA home loan, you’ll pay 2.15%, or 3.3% if you’re applying for subsequent use.
 As a Guard or Reserve member, you’ll pay 2.4% or 3.3%.